a1exwang/modern_05/README.md

 # unnamed OS
 ## A modern OS prototype using up-to-date technology (AMD64, UEFI, Multi-Core CPU, PCI Express, ACPI/SATA, ZFS, Modern C++)

+## Principles
+- Only support up-to-date technology.
+Don't even consider backward compatibility.
+- Roughly explore different concepts of an OS rather than doing one and do it best.
+- Solve the most valuable problem first and add TODOs or asserts for the rest.
+- Keep the code short and straight-forward at the cost of robustness (for the error cases, just let it kernel panic if the user can prevent them).

 ## Prerequisites
 - AMD64 CPU (this OS only supports AMD64 architecture, no x86 support)
 - GCC 10 (any version should be fine as long as you can compile my code)